museum-digital/museum-digital.org-uk/content/software/nodac.md

 ]
 +++

-## Nodac: Manage Controlled Vocabularies
+## nodac: Manage Controlled Vocabularies

 nodac is museum-digital's tool for curating controlled vocabularies.
 That means labeling, describing, translating, creating hierarchies of concepts and linking concepts to the corresponding entries in external repositories like Wikidata, GND, AAT, geonames, etc.